About your Plusnet home phone credit limit and how to top it up

 What happens if I go over my credit limit?

-So you can carry on making calls after that's happened, you'll need to top up your credit limit by at least £5.
+So you can carry on making calls after that's happened, you'll need to make a top up of at least £5 + the amount the credit limit has been exceeded by, which we'll apply to future calls you make.
 Then you'll be able to make calls again as normal.

-To avoid that happening, make sure you top up before you reach your credit limit.
+To avoid the £5.76 charge and your calls being diverted, make sure you top up before you reach your credit limit.

 How do I top up my credit limit?